Loreinator/Shuffle-Move/README.txt

 	- Now simulating Dragon Talon and Heavy Hitter appropriately
 	- Species configs will now update if they are out of date, automatically.
-	- Improved active mega handling for frozen tiles v0.3.13 - 2015-07-29
+	- Improved active mega handling for frozen tiles
+	- Improved the Migration service, it will temporarily remember where you were looking. v0.3.13 - 2015-07-29
 	- Blaziken's mega is now included
 	- Bug fixes